 More and more studies are now showing just how critical it is that we get 7 – 9 hours of sleep per night.
 Unfortunately, many entrepreneurs get sucked into work-related activities, which can keep them up into the wee hours of the morning or force them to wake up earlier than expected.
 Although these business owners feel as though they are helping the company, they are likely doing more harm than good.

 That’s because a lack of sleep can hinder our concentration and motivational levels significantly.
 When you do not receive proper rest, you do not work efficiently.
 This could cause you to become frustrated, as you feel as though you’re working hard but doing nothing more than grinding your gears, barely making any progress.
 Dedicate yourself to obtaining eight hours of sleep per night, and watch how fresher you feel the next day.

 When you achieve a goal, whether it be a personal goal or a company goal, treat yourself!
-This is an excellent way for you to stay motivated, especially when working for yourself.
+This is an excellent way for staying motivated, especially when working for yourself.
 Rewarding yourself will only encourage you to work harder in the future.
 Rewards could be as small as organizing a night out with friends or could be as large as taking the week-long vacation you’ve always wanted.

 Furthermore, you can help recruit your friends, family, and loved ones to help hold you accountable as well.
 You can share your goals and anticipated rewards with them.
 They can help keep you on track and motivated to accomplish the tasks necessary to get the job done.